ergusto/scores/README.md

 ## What is this?

-I'm building this website to help track a card game I play with friends and family, using the T3 stack.
+I'm building this website to help track scores in a card game I play with friends and family, using the T3 stack.

+Tech used for this app:

+* Next.js
+* React
+* Tailwindcss
+* Prisma
+* Trpc
+* Next-auth
+* zustand
+* zod
+* React-hook-form

+Among others.